Archetypes of Dark Fantasy and Darker Reality in the Novel and the HBO Game of Thrones Series

 Allegorically, the Prince is the son of the boss.

-Imagine yourself in this scenario: No matter how hard you work in your corporate environment, he is the one that gets the promotion because his father calls the shots.
-Often, more talented people do have to be buried in lesser roles while such a spoiled and undeserving no talent finds himself placed in a better job that, ironically, he cannot do well.
+Imagine yourself in this scenario: No matter how hard you work in your corporate environment, the office version of Joffrey is the one that gets the promotion because his father calls the shots.
+An undeserving no talent finds himself placed in a better job that, ironically, he cannot do well.

 This is not to suggest the world is purely one disillusionment.
 While such situations do exist in the working world, so does the option of walking away.
 If a corporation does not respect your talents, you can always walk away and find another job.
 Well, you can when you have the experience to be independent.
 For a young person just starting his/her career, it might not be so easy to navigate such a situation.
 As we age, these problems may be forgotten, at least on the surface of our consciousness.